 NeedyMeds – Check out this resource if you are looking for low cost health care and need help in paying for prescription drugs.
 In addition to information on drugs, there is also information on clinics, state programs, and programs run by other non-profits, as well as a speaker’s bureau.

 NIHSeniorHealth – Welcome to NIHSeniorHealth.
-This easy-to-use website features basic health and wellness information for older adults from the National Institutes of Health.
 Use the buttons at the top of each page to make the text bigger, change text color, or hear the text read aloud.

 SeniorNet – A computer education site especially for those adults 50+ with lessons about technology and directories of learning centers and programs.